 In 1963, Singapore, together with Sarawak and Sabah, became part of the Federation of Malaya, which then became Malaysia.
 Singapore, being part of Malaysia, was assigned the 9M4 prefix.
 Sarawak and Sabah were assigned 9M6.

-On 9 August 1965, Singapore was expelled from Malaysia, and we became an independent country.
-Being another new country, new entity, we were assigned the 9V prefix which is in use today.
+On 9 August 1965, Singapore separated from Malaysia, and we became an independent country.
+Being another new country, new entity, we were assigned the 9V prefix which is in use till today.

 Singapore Hams continued to be part of MARTS until it was decided that it was better for Singapore Hams and Malaysia Hams to have separate societies.
 The separation was an amicable one.